 The course is structured into five themes.
 These are: Development of practical skills in biology, Cells, chemical for life, gas exchange and transport, Cell division, development and disease control, Energy, reproduction and populations, and Genetics, control and homeostasis.

 Essential Entry Requirements:

-Core and additional science at higher level GCSE, achieving a BB grade or above.
-Single subject Biology also needs to be a B grade or above.
+You shoul dhave studied at least combined science at higher GCSE level, achieving two grade 6s or above.
+Single subject Biology also needs to be a 6 grade or above.